17 Troubling Relationship Conflict Patterns to Fix

 What are patterns of conflict in a relationship?

-Unfortunately, no one can dictate or determine how a partner will respond in an argument.
+Unfortunately, no one can dictate or determine how a partner will respond to an argument.
 You can only manage your own behavior.
-That means there can be potential damage if you’re not both on the same page of healthy management techniques.
+That means there can be potential damage if you’re not both on the same page with healthy management techniques.

 1. Truth

-Someone always needs to be right while the other person has to be wrong.
-How about if each of you has a good point and you let the other know that.
-When you look at it that way, it has the potential for diffusing the argument.
+Someone always needs to be right, while the other person has to be wrong.
+How about if each of you has a good point, and you let the other know that?
+When you look at it that way, it has the potential to diffuse the argument.

 2. Hidden agenda